How much data do DM Devices use?

 Advice is general and partners should conduct their own testing and make an informed decision.
 It should be noted that Digital Matter supply devices globally, but have offices based in the US, The Netherlands, South Africa and Australia.

-Our advice/the content of this article may be biased towards certain regions purely because we have more partner feedback from this region around what works.
+Our advice/the content of this article may be biased towards certain regions purely because we have more partner feedback from these regions around what works.

 NB: Cat-M1 and LTE-M are used interchangeably in this article, they mean the same thing.
 Networks like to change names to make things as confusing as possible!
 However more recently LTE-M is the common term (that wasn't what it was when the networks were first launched!).